 Surat and Galilee basins

-This project is focused on the Surat and Galilee geological basins in Queensland.
-High-resolution seismic reflection data suggests Neogene faults present in both basins, and that these may compartmentalise the groundwater systems and provide potential pathways for inter-aquifer leakage.
-However, given the high costs of high-resolution seismic reflection data collection, this project aims to assess the potential for alternative, cost-effective direct and surrogate mapping approaches to map Neogene faults and provide important new insights into aquifer hydrodynamics and structural compartmentalisation of sedimentary basins.
+High-resolution seismic reflection data in the Surat and Galilee geological basins, Queensland, suggests Neogene faults are present in both basins, and that these structural features may compartmentalise the groundwater systems and provide potential pathways for inter-aquifer leakage.
+This has implications for how water resources are developed and managed.
+However, given the high costs of high-resolution seismic reflection data collection, mapping these features in detail can be cost-prohibitive.
+Airborne electromagnetics (AEM) provides a potential cost-effective alternative to map near-surface (<100-200 m) Neogene faults.
+Lower per-kilometer costs enable industries, government and academia to collect more data and there better understand aquifer hydrodynamics and structural compartmentalisation of sedimentary basins.